thanhnguyennguyen/uniswap-price/README.md

 - getExecutionPrice: return the exact price for the trade with your specified amount
 - getMidPriceViaETH: return the reference price using route via ETH
 - getExecutionPriceViaETH: return the exact price for the trade with your specified amount using route via ETH
+- getMidPriceViaExactToken: return the reference price using route via ExactToken
+- getExecutionPriceViaExactToken: return the exact price for the trade with your specified amount using route via ExactToken

 ### Arguments
 - sourceToken: address of source token